Revealing the Past, Knowing the Present, and Grounding the Future.

 He has has held consultative and expertise roles in the diverse fields of scholarly publishing, start-up SMEs, and rescuing and restoring obsolete technology for display and functional use in heritage organisations.

-Michael Lever is an archaeologist and historian.
-He works as a consultant in investigating and managing the potential impacts of development on Aboriginal and historical heritage.
+Dr Michael Lever is an archaeologist and historian, who investigates and manages the potential impacts of development on Aboriginal and historical heritage.
 He is recognised as a Heritage Advisor by both the Victorian and NSW State Governments.

-Michael has a background in religion, theology and ancient languages and brings an understanding of the techniques of ancient history to his current practice of history.
-He is currently a PhD candidate at the University of Sydney where he is studying the contribution that biographical approaches could make to an understanding of the development of Australian and global archaeology.
+Michael holds a Bachelors degree in archaeology from Sydney University, an Honours degree in archaeology from La Trobe University, Grad Dip Ed from Melbourne University and a PhD from Sydney University in archaeology.
+His thesis examined the contribution that biographical approaches could make to an understanding of the development of Australian and global archaeology.
+Michael also has a background in religion, theology and ancient languages and brings an understanding of the techniques of ancient history to his current practice of history.
 Outside the academy Michael researches and publishes on themes of interest, primarily relating to the history of archaeology.

 David is engaged in a survey of recent metallurgical research in Cypriot Bronze Age metal artefacts.
 The work aims to develop a greater understanding of the metallurgical processes used to produce the artefacts and to apply, where appropriate, analytical tools to the study of the Bronze Age artefacts of the Institute’s collection.